princeibs/celo-101-tutorial/README.md

 * `setName(string calldata _name, string calldata _tld)`
     * This function starts by getting the cost of a new name and store it in the `nameCost` variable.
     * It then proceeds to validate the name entered, the amount sent, and the address to be assigned to the name.
-    * The next lines of code concatenates both the top-level name and the custom name together and store in the `domain` variable.
+    * The next lines of code concatenates both the top-level name and the custom name together and store the result in the `domain` variable.
 Maps the user’s wallet address to the name and add the name to the array of existing names.
 Adding all created names to an array will let the frontend be able to check all assigned names.
     * The last line of the function emitted the `RegisterName` event created earlier.
 Event’s like this can be used to notify the frontend about activities occurring in the contract.
 * `getAddress(string calldata _tld, string calldata _name)`
     * A getter function used to retrieve the wallet address associated with a name.